MicrosoftDocs/power-automate-docs/articles/desktop-flows/console.md

 ## Update Power Automate for desktop

 Power Automate will frequently check for updates and display a notification dialog.
 In order not to disrupt your work, the update dialog offers you the option to delay the update and proceed with it at a later time.
 If you don't wish to receive any update notifications, you may uncheck the **Show update notifications** option in the general settings.
-To manually update, you may click on the **Check for updates** button in the general settings.
+To manually update, you may select the **Check for updates** button in the general settings.

 ## Switch organization

-For cases that a user is member of more than one tenants, they can switch between them by selecting their alias at the top right of the console window and clicking on **Switch organization**.
+For cases that a user is member of more than one tenant, they can switch between them by selecting their alias at the top right of the console window and clicking on **Switch organization**.

 ![Screenshot of the switch tenants option.](./media/console/switch-tenant.png)